-École Nationale d’Ingénieurs de Saint-Étienne (ENISE) will be become an internal school within École Centrale de Lyon on 1 January 2021.
+On 1 January 2021, École Nationale d’Ingénieurs de Saint-Étienne (ENISE) became an internal school within École Centrale de Lyon.

 Together for a common goal

 Toward the close of 2013, the Ministry of Higher Education, Research and Innovation (MESRI) conveyed a desire for ENISE to work on its future development through an amalgamation with another institute of higher education based in Lyon and Saint-Étienne.
 Having participated together in an Initiative of Excellence (IDEX) project, Centrale Lyon and ENISE agreed to consolidate their coalition.
 The two institutes constructed a collaborative project over two years based on a shared goal of increasing the quality of education and research.

 Decree no. 2020-159 on the integration of ENISE into Centrale Lyon was published in the Official State Gazette on 24 February 2020, and the Ministerial Order creating the ENISE internal school within Centrale Lyon was published shortly thereafter.